Title: Lincoln Center Ticket (FS II.19)

 Edition: 200 signed and numbered with an engraving needle on verso.
 Published to commemorate the Fifth New York Film Festival at Lincoln Center.

-Lincoln Center Ticket FS III19 AS PART OF ANDY WARHOL’S LARGER BODY OF WORK:
+Lincoln Center Ticket 19 AS PART OF ANDY WARHOL’S LARGER BODY OF WORK

-Andy Warhol used a number of different objects from his every day life and eleveated them to objects of high art.
-This Lincoln Center Ticket is a beautiful example of this.
-Just like the Brillo Boxes, or Soup Cans, or the SAS Passenger Ticket, Warhol took these objects and put a pop art twist on them.
-By adding bright colors, and changing them slightly, they went from an object in your home or wallet, to a piece hung on the wall of a museum.
+Warhol used a number of different objects from his every day life and elevated them to objects of high art.
+Lincoln Center Ticket 19 is a beautiful example of this.
+Just like the Brillo Boxes, Soup Cans, or the SAS Passenger Ticket, Warhol took these objects and put a Pop art twist on them.
+By adding bright colors and changing them slightly, they went from an object in your home or wallet to a piece hung on the wall of a museum.
 Also, Warhol had a very close connection to films, making many in the later part of his career, so it makes sense that he would like to commemorate the Fifth New York Film Festival with this Lincoln Center Ticket.